 NORTH TONBRIDGE HORTICULTURAL SOCIETY AUTUMN SHOW

-There will be a liqueur competition hosted by the North Tonbridge Horticultural Society on 1 September at St Philip’s Church.
+A liqueur competition is included at the North Tonbridge Horticultural Society show on 31 August at St Philip’s Church.
 As usual, the format will be for competitors to enter a small glass of

-FRENCH TRIP (2018)
+FRENCH TRIP (2019)

-you want to come please let me know ASAP, as places will be allocated on a first come, first served basis.
+if you haven’t already paid the full amount.
 The menu choices and pick-up points will be issued as an attachment to the October newsletter.

 RECIPE OF THE MONTH